Information you will find below:

 There are many reasons why we think we offer a great plan for pairing you with that ideal puppy (or puppies) and we offer tons of support for as long as it's needed!

-1) We offer Volhard Puppy Aptitude Testing (along with daily monitoring) to help optimize the best placement potential of each puppy.
-We are better able to rate pups as strong independant working dogs or more docile loving pets.
+1) We offer Volhard Puppy Aptitude Testing (along with our daily observations) to help optimize the best placement potential of each puppy.
+We are better able to rate pups as strong independent working dogs or more docile loving pets.

 2) We raise dogs well socialized with stock.
 Our pups aren't born in the house and raised only within the same property of livestock - they are born in the barn with the stock.
 We do keep pups in a secured area to avoid any mishaps with a goat stepping on a tiny newborns.
 They do however share an open stall wall with the goats....the smell of goats is no surprise to the pups as they grow up!
 Somewhere between 2-3 weeks of age the stall where the pups are born is no longer closed off.
 From this point on pups have full access to the goats, chickens and ducks.
 Although our current female (Icee) was born and raised with stock, our current male (Bruno) was brought into our farm at 18 months of age from a pet home.
 However both dogs display natural and strong LGD (Livestock Guardian Dog) skills.